 Staff continues to participate in weekly interagency CPCB-RSF meetings.
+The group has begun discussions about the scope and goals of the Peer Learning Network.

 No updates forecasted until the Disaster Resilience & Recovery Specialist is hired.

 Community Development Block Grant - Mitigation (CDBG-MIT) Citizen Advisory Committee (CAC)